SQE preparation courses

 Completing SQE1 and SQE2 preparation as part of an LLM is also a viable option and such courses will be eligible for postgraduate student loan funding.

 Otherwise, like the LPC, some firms will be providing funding options for their SQE cohorts.
-Many firms will require their future trainee lawyers to complete SQE preparation with a specified provider and, as such, will cover the costs of the preparation courses and the fees associated with sitting the assessments.
+Many firms will require their future trainee lawyers or apprentices to complete SQE preparation with a specified provider and, as such, will cover the costs of the preparation courses and the fees associated with sitting the assessments.

 There are a growing number of different SQE preparation courses on offer with various funding and sponsorship options available so it’s important to do your research to find the course that best fits your needs and circumstances.